maxzz/topdirs/readme.md

 # What is this?

-This global utility will replicate folder structure without coping containing files.
+The topdirs utility will replicate folder structure without coping containing files.

 # Installation